OliverLeenders/Tunni-Lines/Readme.md

 3. Rescale the handles using $\lambda^{\ast}$.
     $$c_x^{(1)} = a_x + \lambda^* \cdot \left(s_x - a_x\right) \qquad c_y^{(1)} = a_y + \lambda^* \cdot \left(s_y - a_y\right)$$
     $$c_x^{(2)} = b_x + \lambda^* \cdot \left(s_x - b_x\right) \qquad c_y^{(2)} = b_y + \lambda^* \cdot \left(s_y - b_y\right)$$

+This "balance"-operation is different from other balancing operations beause it does not necessarily ensure a smooth curve but just states that the tunni Line should be parralel to the line $\overline{ab}$.

 ## Constraints